 Downtown Tampa can be accessed using three of the major Interstate systems: I-4, I-75 and I-275.
 You can also beat traffic by using the LeRoy Selmon Expressway to commute to downtown.

 If you don’t mind paying for tolls, you can purchase a Sunpass.
 This is a pre-paid toll account that allows you access to toll roads around the state of Florida and cut commute time drastically..

 Here at the FDOT site (screenshot below) you can find up to date information about Tampa travel including road closures and the best routes to take.

 Parking in downtown Tampa isn’t too bad.
-There’s more than 22,000 parking spots and 139 garages or lots to park in.
-On top of that you can also park on-street and use the meters.
+There are more than 22,000 parking spots and 139 garages or lots to park in.
+On top of that, you can also park on-street and use the meters.